Colin-Whelan/Colin-Whelan.github.io/_posts/2022-10-03-organic-shapes.md

 # Where is this supported?

-This techniques works everywhere except AOL/Yahoo mail where it is square.
+This techniques works everywhere except AOL/Yahoo mail where it is square instead.
 Outlook support requires some novel VML code.
-I've developed a tool to automatically create the VML as doing it manually is very time consuming.
-[Check out my VML Pather tool for various VML generation needs.](https://vml-pather.glitch.me/)
+I've developed a tool to automatically create the VML as doing it manually is very time consuming and confusing.
+[Check out my VML Pather tool for various VML generation needs.](https://vml-pather.glitch.me/){:target="_blank"}{:rel="noopener noreferrer"}

+For mobile and darkmode, classes can be used to modify the shapes and colors as needed.

 # Shape Layering

 ![example of shape layering](../../../../../../../assets/images/organicShape-example.jpg)

 In addition to creating tons of new shapes, several shapes can be layered on top one another for even more effects.

-With this technique it's possible to achieve the hand-drawn style seen above.
+I especially like the somewhat hand-drawn style seen above.

 # How Does It Work?

-Use [the border technique and tool from the 9elements blog](https://9elements.com/blog/css-border-radius/) to easily design shapes for non-Outlook clients.
+Use [the border technique from 9elements](https://9elements.com/blog/css-border-radius/){:target="_blank"}{:rel="noopener noreferrer"} along with [their tool](https://9elements.github.io/fancy-border-radius/full-control.html#10.10.10.10-90.90.90.90-386.386){:target="_blank"}{:rel="noopener noreferrer"} to easily design shapes for non-Outlook clients.
-To add support for Outlook, [special VML code is needed](https://www.w3.org/TR/NOTE-VML).
-There is a shape command that works very similar to the 8 point full control described in the blog post - 'ellipticalqaudrantx' and 'ellipticalquadranty'.
+To add support for Outlook, special VML code is needed from [the VML Spec](https://www.w3.org/TR/NOTE-VML){:target="_blank"}{:rel="noopener noreferrer"}.
+There is a shape command that works very similar to the 8 point full control - 'ellipticalqaudrantx' and 'ellipticalquadranty'.
 These commands are used to draw curved corners which start and end on vertical and horizontal lines.
-Using this and the simple line 'l' command to make straight lines, it is possible to define each of the 8 corner points, but with pixels instead of percentages.
+Using this and the simple line 'l' command to draw straight lines, it is possible to define each of the 8 corner points, but with pixels instead of percentages.

 For shape layering, there is `<v:group>` from the spec that allows for shapes to be grouped together and layerd.
 Be sure to select the grouping option on the Pather when generating this code.[^1] This changes a couple things about the shape code to enable the grouping option.

-[^1]: With shape layering, an arbitrary amount of padding may be needed for Outlook.
-Use  `mso-padding-bottom-alt:_px;` and test to adjust as needed.

 ---